jimpil/jedi-time/README.md

 - parse-local-time
 - parse-year-month

+## REBL friendly
+I am, by no means, a REBL-expert (only used it to test this project), but as far as I can tell datafied `java.time` representations browse/navigate as expected.
+If you are a seasoned REBL user and find that something doesn't work as
+you would expect, or is not intuitive, please do report it in an issue.

+My (potentially incomplete) understanding is that the `nav->` functionality only makes sense for keys that are present in the map, and therefore visible on the right hand side.
+Keys that don't exist (e.g. `:format`) still navigate to the corresponding thing, but any such key will always feel somewhat magical in the context of REBL (as they cannot be seen anywhere).

 ## Tips and tricks

 ### ZonableInstant
 Such a class doesn't exist.
 You can have an `Instant` or a `ZonedDateTime`.
-However, consider the following map:
+However, there are cases when you have a point-in-time on one hand (e.g. when a user logged in), and a zone on the other (the zone-id of the user).
+In some sense, you can keep those two separate and combine them at the same time.
+Consider the following map:

 ```clj
 {:second/nano ...